Shotbylu/AI-Money-Maker-Hand-Book/README.md

-# AI Money Maker
+# AI Money Maker Hand Book

 ## How to Contribute

-We welcome contributions on making money with AI, including articles, websites, blogs, tweets, and more.
+I welcome contributions on making money with AI, including articles, websites, blogs, tweets, and more.

 ## Contribution Method